 Image Enhancement

-Some historical documents may require image enhancement to improve legibility, remove stains, or correct fading.
-This process is done using specialized software while maintaining the document’s authenticity.
-In other cases, the enhancement step may be eliminated altogether, especially in cases where precise replication is required.
+In some cases, image enhancement is used to improve legibility by addressing issues like fading or discoloration.
+This work is done carefully using specialized software to preserve the document’s original character.
+In many cases, the enhancement step is skipped, especially in cases where precise replication is required.

 Indexing and Metadata

-Finally, the digital images are indexed and tagged searchable metadata to facilitate easy search and retrieval.
-This includes information such as the document’s title, author, date, and subject, and important identifiers contained within the documents themselves.
+Finally, digital images are indexed and tagged with searchable metadata to support easy search and retrieval.
+This may include details such as titles, dates, subjects, and other identifying information found within the documents, making the files text searchable.

 The Technologies Used When Scanning Historical Documents